-To get your child to make eye contact, you could try calling her name, placing an object within her line of sight, and then moving the object towards your eyes.
-Eventually your child will start to look towards your face when you call her name.
+To get your child to make eye contact, you could try calling your child’s name, placing an object within your child’s line of sight, and then moving the object towards your eyes.
+Eventually your child will start to look towards your face when you call their name.
 This might take a long time and you might find you need to break the process down into small steps.

 Using play to build attention skills

 Play is one of the best ways to help children with autism spectrum disorder (ASD) learn and develop the skill of paying attention.
 Here are some play-based strategies that can help you build your child’s attention skills.

 You can get started by choosing activities that your child finds naturally interesting.
 For example, if your child loves playing ball games, this could be an activity that your child does with other people.
 Rolling or throwing a ball together promotes attention and shared attention, social referencing and shared enjoyment.

 Also, short activities with definite ends or goals are good – for example, making a necklace using two beads and a piece of string.
 You can put on the first bead together, and then let your child put on the second one.
 The task gets finished quickly, and you can reward your child with lots of praise.
 You can gradually increase your child’s attention by building up from a two-bead necklace to one with more beads.

 Another activity could be doing a puzzle.
 Start with a puzzle that has been completed except for one piece and get your child to put in the last piece.
 You can build your child’s attention by gradually increasing the number of pieces your child puts in the puzzle until your child can pay attention for the whole puzzle.